taext/meta-tag/README.md

 The meta-tag

 1. is an open-source general-purpose explicit meta-data format
+2. is a formalization of explicit content tagging #that_is #not_these
-2. adds a hierarchical dimension to the tag concept
+3. adds a descriptive dimension to the tagging concept (tag your tags!)

 <br>